luni64/rmSharp/docs/README.md

 ...
 ```

 To query the database the Entity Framework automatically generates the required SQL command and sends it to the database.
-We can have a look at this SQL command by adding
+We can have a look at the generated SQL command by adding

 ```C#
 Console.WriteLine(primaryNames.ToQueryString());
 ```
-to the code above to get:
+to the code above.
+This will print:
 ```
 SELECT *
 FROM "NameTable" AS "n"